Shippable/docs/sources/deploy/kubernetes.md

 ### Scaling instances

 You can use the [replicas resource](../reference/resource-replicas) to scale the number of instances of your manifest.
 You can define how many copies of a particular manifest you want to be deployed.
+This maps directly to the 'replicas' setting in the pod template.
 In this case we'll try to run two copies of our application.

 ```
   - name: deploy-kubernetes-basic-replicas